zyang1580/SML/README.md

 # SML
   This is an implementation for our SIGIR 2020 paper: How to Retrain Recommender System?
-A SequentialMeta-LearningMethod.
+A Sequential Meta-Learning Method.

+  Contributors: Yang Zhang, Chenxu Wang, Fuli Feng, Xiangnan He

   ## Requirements
   pytorch >= 1.2